Stephane Bancel Sells 9,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

-Moderna, Inc. (NASDAQ:MRNA) CEO Stephane Bancel sold 9,000 shares of the stock in a transaction that occurred on Wednesday, April 14th.
-The stock was sold at an average price of $153.75, for a total transaction of $1,383,750.00.
-Following the sale, the chief executive officer now directly owns 6,358,868 shares of the company’s stock, valued at approximately $977,675,955.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Moderna, Inc. (NASDAQ:MRNA) CEO Stephane Bancel sold 9,000 shares of the company’s stock in a transaction on Wednesday, April 21st.
+The shares were sold at an average price of $158.60, for a total value of $1,427,400.00.
+Following the completion of the sale, the chief executive officer now owns 6,347,868 shares in the company, valued at $1,006,771,864.80.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.

 Stephane Bancel also recently made the following trade(s):